bingeli1212/nitrile-preview/doc/DOC-styles.md

   default value, and each operation would determine its own default if it is not set.

-+ debug:1
++ verbose:1

-  Set it to 1 to enable debug.
-For a diagram-bundle it will send the input and output to the console.
+  Set it to 1 to enable verbose reporting.
+The verbose reporting is to increase the amount of output sent to the console.
+For Diagram this will result in every comment, input line, and result to be sent to the console.

 + math:1